Trʼondëk Hwëchʼin First Nation

-The Trʾondëk Hwëchʾin (/ath/; formerly the Dawson Indian Band) is a First Nation band government located in the Canadian territory, Yukon.
+The Trʾondëk Hwëchʾin (/ath/; formerly the Dawson Indian Band) is a First Nation band government located in the Canadian territory of Yukon.
 Its main population centre is Dawson City, Yukon.

 Many of today's Trʾondëk Hwëchʾin, or people of the river, are descendants of the Hän-speaking people who have lived along the Yukon River for thousands of years.
 They traveled extensively throughout their traditional territory harvesting salmon from the Yukon River and caribou from the Fortymile and Porcupine Herds.
 Moose, small game, and a variety of plants and berries provided additional food sources.
 Other raw materials needed to make tools, clothing and shelter were procured from this diverse and rich environment.
 The Hän traded with neighboring First Nations people and maintained interrelations through family connections and frequent gatherings.

 In the mid-19th century, European fur traders and missionaries established a presence in the territory.
 Contact with the newcomers presented new challenges and opportunities for the Hän.
 Trade increased and new goods and economic practices were introduced.
 The Hän used a combination of traditional and newly introduced skills, goods and materials to maintain their survival and assist the newcomers.

 In the 1880s gold was discovered in the Chʾëdäh Dëk, or Fortymile River, area – a site used by the Hän as a caribou interception point and grayling fishing spot.
 In 1896 more gold was discovered near Tr'ochëk, at the confluence of the Yukon and Klondike Rivers.
 The Klondike River hosted abundant salmon stocks and the Hän had an encampment at Tr'ochëk that was used seasonally for hundreds of years.
 The ensuing rush brought thousands of people to Tr'ochëk and surrounding areas.

 Recognizing the influences that the newcomers would have on his people, Hän leader Chief Isaac worked with the Government of Canada and the Anglican Church to move his people from Tr'ochëk to Moosehide, 5 km downriver.
 Chief Isaac was respected among his own people and newcomers alike.
 While he welcomed the stampeders, "he never failed to remind them that they prospered at the expense of the original inhabitants by driving away their game and taking over their land."
 Chief Isaac envisioned the impact that new lifestyles would have on Hän traditional culture.
 In response he entrusted many songs and dances to First Nations people living in Alaska.